-Example- Pooled Inve stment Option: Balanced Balance of \$50,000 Investment fees 0.00% p.a.
+EXAMPLE - Pooled Inv estment Option: Balanced Balance of \$50,000 Investment fees 0.00% p.a.
 For every \$50,000 you have in the superannuation product you will be charged \$0 each year.
-PLUS Administration fees 0.60% p.a.
+PLUS Administration fees 0.70% p.a.
 PLUS Expense Recovery fee of 0.05% p.a.
-And , you will be charged \$325 in administration fees each year.
-PLUS Indirect Costs 0.43% p.a.
-And , indirect costs of \$215 each year will be deducted from your investment.
-EQUALS Cost of product year you will be charged fees of \$540 for the ll depend on the investment option you choose.
+And , you will be charged \$375 in administration fees each year.
+PLUS Indirect Costs 0.04% p.a.
+And , indirect costs of \$20 each year will be deducted from your investment.
+EQUALS Cost of product If your balance was \$50,000, then for that year you will be charged fees of \$395 for the superannuation product.
+What it costs will depend on the investment option you choose.

 Note: Additional fees may apply.
-And, if you leave the superannuation entity, you may be charged a buy/sell spread which also applies whenever you make a contribution, exit, rollover or investment switch.
+And, if you leave the superannuation entity, you may be charged a buy/sell spread which also applies whenever you make a contribution, exit, rollover or make an investment switch.
 Please refer to Table 7 for more details.